 Plenty of tutorials will tell you what a memory palace is, but we explore how to actually put them into practice as sustainable learning tools.
 Together, we've modified the memory techniques used by competitive memorizers to enhance our learning and retention.
 Using memory techniques effectively and sustainably can be challenging without the right approach.
-Our aim is to find the strategies and tweaks that can make memory techniques an effective piece of anyone's learning toolkit.
+We're a nonprofit whose aim is to find the strategies that can make memory techniques an effective piece of anyone's learning toolkit.

 TWO-TIME world memory champion, co-founder